White Snakeroot

 Aster family (Asteraceae)

-Description: This native perennial plant is about 1½–3' tall, branching occasionally.
-The light green to tan stems are round and largely hairless.
-The opposite leaves are up to 6" long and 3½" across, becoming smaller as they ascend the stems.
+Description: This herbaceous perennial plant is about 1½–3' tall, branching occasionally.
+The light green to tan stems are terete and hairless (or nearly so).
+The opposite leaves are up to 5" long and 3½" across, becoming smaller as they ascend the stems.
 The lower leaves are cordate to cordate-ovate, while the upper leaves are broadly lanceolate to lanceolate.
-All of the leaves are largely hairless and strongly serrated along the margins.
+All of the leaves are largely hairless and strongly serrated-crenate along their margins; they are medium to dark green on their upper surfaces and light green on their lower surfaces.
 There are 3 prominent veins on the upper surface of each leaf (particularly the lower ones), while the lower surface has an elevated network of veins.
 The rather long petioles are ½–2½" in length.

-Cultivation: The preference is partial sun to light shade, moist to slightly dry conditions, and a soil that is loamy, slightly rocky, or slightly gravelly.
-This plant dislikes too much sun, otherwise it is easy to grow.
+Cultivation: The preference is partial sun to light shade, moist to slightly dry conditions, and soil containing loam or clay-loam.
+Full sun in a dry situation can cause the leaves to turn yellow and wilt, otherwise this plant is easy to grow.

-Faunal Associations: The nectar of the flowers attracts a variety of insects, including large Leaf-Cutting bees, Halictid bees, wasps, various flies (Syrphid, Tachinid, Bee flies, & others), butterflies, and moths.
+Faunal Associations: The nectar of the flowers attracts a variety of insects, including leaf-cutting bees (Megachile spp.), Halictid bees, wasps, various flies (Syrphid, Tachinid, bee flies, & others), butterflies, and moths.
 The bees also collect pollen.
-The caterpillars of some moths are known to feed on Eupatorium spp.
+The caterpillars of some moths are known to feed on the foliage and other parts of Eupatorium spp.
 (Bonesets), including White Snakeroot (probably).
-These species include Carmenta bassiformis (Eupatorium Borer Moth), Papaipema cataphracta (Burdock Borer Moth), Phragmatobia fuliginosa (Ruby Tiger Moth), and Phragmatobia lineata (Lined Ruby Tiger Moth).
-Because the foliage is bitter and toxic, mammalian herbivores avoid this plant as a food source.
+These species include Carmenta bassiformis (Eupatorium Borer Moth), Papaipema cataphracta (Burdock Borer Moth), Phragmatobia fuliginosa (Ruby Tiger Moth), Phragmatobia lineata (Lined Ruby Tiger Moth), and the Gracillariid moth Leucospilapteryx venustella.
+Other insect feeders include larvae of the gall flies Asphondylia eupatorii and Neolasioptera eupatorii, the aphids Uroleucon eupatoricolens and Uroleucon eupatorifoliae, and the leaf beetle Sumitrosis inaequalis.
+Because the foliage is bitter and toxic, mammalian herbivores usually avoid this plant as a food source.
 Sometimes cattle will eat it in overgrazed pastures, which can produce fatal results.

-Photographic Location: A powerline clearance at Busey Woods in Urbana, Illinois.
+Photographic Location: A powerline clearance at Busey Woods in Urbana, Illinois, and a deciduous woodland in east-central Illinois.

 Comments: The common name of this species derives from the erroneous belief among early settlers that the bitter rhizomes were beneficial in the treatment of snakebites.
 In fact, the foliage and rhizomes are highly toxic, causing fatalities from 'Milk Sickness' because the toxins can pass through the milk of dairy cattle to humans.
 White Snakeroot has been reassigned recently to the genus Ageratina, although it is still often referred to as Eupatorium rugosum.
 Normally, White Snakeroot is largely hairless, although some authorities describe a pubescent variety of this species.
 White Snakeroot resembles many of the white-flowered Eupatorium spp.
 (Bonesets), but these different species can be distinguished from each other by the appearance of their leaves.
 Among the species in this group, White Snakeroot has the broadest leaves; its lower leaves are cordate or broadly ovate, and these leaves have long petioles.
 White Snakeroot usually occurs in and around shady woodlands, while many of these other species are found in prairies and sunny wetlands.